 He was determined to never let his disability stop him from achieving a much greater success.

-35 years later, Andrew is still hard at it.
+Over 40 years later, Andrew is still hard at it.

 Andrew travels regularly performing and hosting drum and percussion workshops all over Australia.
 Past performances have included: Australia's Ultimate Drummers' Weekend 2009 (with Mike Mignogna and Dom Famularo), Roland V-Drum Festival Sydney 2010, Adelaide Fringe Festival and various other disability arts festivals, conferences and expos.